Paul W. S. Anderson: Monster Hunter and In the Lost Lands

 In December 2020, Anderson directed Monster Hunter, based on Capcom's Monster Hunter video-game franchise.
 It was released in December 2020 after delays relating to the COVID-19 pandemic, leading to a disappointing gross of $43 million against a $60 million budget; and received mixed reviews.

 In February 2025, he directed In the Lost Lands, based on George R. R. Martin's short story of the same name.

 Future

-Anderson is set to write and direct an upcoming film adaptation of The House of the Dead video game, specifically its third canonical installment.
+Anderson is set to write and direct an upcoming film adaptation of The House of the Dead video game, specifically its third canonical instalment.
 The film is set to begin production mid-to-late-2025.
 In March 2025, Anderson stated that the screenplay was almost done and that it would shoot in the fourth quarter of the year.

-Canceled projects
+Cancelled projects

 Peter V. Brett's fantasy novel The Warded Man was optioned for film production by Anderson and longtime producing partner Jeremy Bolt, but a 2016 update of Brett's website said that they were no longer involved in the project.